 Take heed of this powerful feminine wisdom from your body.
 Decide that you no longer need to arrive at exhaustion in order for feminine retreat to become part of your life.

 Intend to enjoy a new relationship with your body, with rest, with retreat and with time out for you.
 Instead of only allowing yourself to have it when utterly exhausted - let it be part of your life.
 Indeed, allow it to be part of your every day in small ways (e.g. meditation/pilates etc).

 You don’t need to know, at this point, how that can possibly happen for you.
 What matters first is that you intend it.
-Because your creative feminine needs this re-charge so you are no longer feeling overwhelmed by fertility.
-And can show up as the woman and mother you were born to be.
+Because your creative feminine needs this re-charge so you are no longer feeling overwhelmed by fertility, can set yourself up for preventing preeclampsia and show up as the woman and mother you were born to be.